RecordPoint/RecordPoint.Connectors.SDK/README.md

 ![Connector Architecture](./docs/connector_architecture.png)

-See the [operations documentation](./docs/operations/) for detailed information on services.
+**See the [operations documentation](./docs/operations/) for detailed information on each service.**

+## Writing a connector

+Before starting, please read the [operations documentation](./docs/operations/) to understand what services you need to implement.
+Use the Cloud Reference Connector to set up the connector infra from template.
+Use the Reference Connector to assist with writing connector code using the SDK.
+Other existing connectors may be used for this purpose but beware that some do not follow 'standard' patterns.

 ## How the Connectors SDK Works